Welcome to my 100th post!

 Les Sables d’Olonne.
 I was disappointed that I’d made the choice to return to a place I’ve already been (after all, there’s A LOT of France still to see), but on my second day walking along the beach, I realized that my two trips here were the perfect bookends on a challenging winter of adjustment.

-And life in France shares some things with life in the US – it’s still life and can be just as unexpected.
+And life in France shares some things with life in the US – it’s still life and it can be just as unexpected.
 The person I thought I’d be great friends with divorced and moved away.
 A friendship that I thought would be brief, due to a large age difference, has instead become a solid friendship that is going on 6 months now.
 I just met his parents and he announced to them that he hopes to do his foreign apprenticeship near my hometown next summer, even though it means switching from the food division to hard cider.

 I understand more of the common phrases said around me as well.
 “C’est bon” – it’s good.
 “Ce pas grave” – it’s no big deal, it’s not important.
 “Le même” – the same.
 “Ce comme ça” – it’s like that.
 I understood enough to survive dinner with four French people, who don’t speak much English, without needing constant help.
-Even if all of the details weren’t clear, I could pick up talk about the elections, the migrant camp burning down and them asking him if he had difficulty communicating with me (“no”).
-It helped to learn he’d done very poorly in English until recently, meaning he became fluent as a adult, so surely I can too!
+Even if all of the details weren’t clear, I could pick up talk about the elections, the migrant camp burning down and the family asking him if he had difficulty communicating with me (“no”).
+It also helped to learn he’d done very poorly in English until recently, meaning he became fluent as a adult, so surely I can too!

 As for my actual weekend, it started with a bit of a disappointment.
 Even though the ad stated where the flat was, I didn’t know the town and so I looked at the map on the site.
 The blue “x” represents where the map showed the property . . . the blue dot is where it actually is.
 In typical fashion, I made the best of it and set out on the lovely path that continued all the way into Les Sables d’Olonne.
 The below photo gives a visual of the distance – it’s the city wrapping around the curve!